helsingborg-stad/emely-frontend/README.md

 ```

-## Put .env.local file in your root directory
+## Put .env.development & .env.production files in your root directory
-You can find the .env.local file in the NordAxon OneDrive.
-Put this file in your root folder for this project.
+You can find the .env.-files in the NordAxon OneDrive.
 ```
-NORDAXON/AI ML PROJECTS/EMELY/Design - Development - Test/API & json/.env.local -> Paste in root-folder.
+NORDAXON/AI ML PROJECTS/EMELY/Design - Development - Test/API & json/
 ```